Skip to content

 The Office of Predegree Advising & Admissions makes all final determinations about program eligibility.

-Search and Register for Courses
+Searching and Registering for Courses

-- You can study in fall, January, and spring terms through Harvard Extension School (HES) and during the summer through Harvard Summer School (HSS).
+The Division of Continuing Education (DCE) offers degree courses all year round to accelerate degree completion.
+You can study in fall, January, and spring terms through Harvard Extension School (HES) and during the summer through Harvard Summer School (HSS).
+To find courses and register, use our Course Search and Registration platform.

-- You can enroll full or part time.
-After qualifying for admission, many of our degree candidates study part time, taking 2 courses per semester (fall/spring) and 1 in the January and summer sessions.
+You can enroll full or part time.
+After qualifying for admission, many of our degree candidates study part time, taking two courses per semester (fall/spring) and one in the January and summer sessions.

-- Most fall and spring courses meet once a week for two hours, while January and summer courses meet more frequently in a condensed format.
+Most fall and spring courses meet once a week for two hours, while January and summer courses meet more frequently in a condensed format.

 Completing Your Degree